Seattle ferry terminal reopens after ‘suspicious package’ cleared

 Colman Dock has reopened to walk-on passengers and drivers, after a suspicious object caused a one-hour evacuation from the downtown Seattle ferry terminal, affecting hundreds of people.

-Service resumed a few minutes before 6 p.m., tweeted Seattle police, who assisted state troopers in checking what ferry spokesman Ian Sterling calls “a big box.”
+Service resumed a few minutes before 6 p.m., after police and state troopers investigated what ferry spokesman Ian Sterling calls “a big box.”

-Law enforcement officers focused on a plywood, padlocked box about 30 inches high, on “a rolling dolly.”
-It appears to be a tool container, said a ferry user who witnessed the initial response.
+Law enforcement officers focused on a plywood box about 30 inches tall, on a rolling dolly.
+It was padlocked and appears to be a tool container, said a ferry user who witnessed the response.

-However, state troopers believe, based on reviewing video footage, that the box wasn’t brought by a worker from WSF’s own Colman Dock expansion project, said Sterling.
+However, state troopers initially believe, based on reviewing video footage, that the box wasn’t left there by a worker at WSF’s own Colman Dock replacement project, said Sterling.
 Therefore, the State Patrol treated it as suspicious.

 Most Read Local Stories